Did Seahawks land an NFL draft steal in Michigan State’s Malik McDowell?

 The line around him was also different, Burton noted.
 Specifically, Shilique Calhoun, a three-year starter and two-time team captain, graduated in 2015 and became a third-round pick of the Raiders in 2016.

 “He was injured, no doubt,’’ Burton said of McDowell, who also hurt his ribs in the fifth game of the season against Northwestern.
-“And we were fairly young around him and his injuries combined with that.
+“And we were fairly young around him, and his injuries combined with that.
 But he fought through them.’’

 In that same radio interview, Carroll also noted that McDowell mostly played nose tackle at MSU, which he said “totally diminishes his ability.’’